benchase33/blog_copy/_posts/2022-06-13-confounding_modification.md

 **Note**: All source code written for this post is available in a Python notebook here: <https://colab.research.google.com/drive/1Aln4jJfUUQXvK8Fnp75aAMv-utTYoYKp?usp=sharing>

-[^1]: Directed Acyclic Graphs (DAGs) can be quite complicated when used in practice.
+<a name="myfootnote2">2</a>: Directed Acyclic Graphs (DAGs) can be quite complicated when used in practice.
 You can read more about them and find some additional resources here: <https://cran.r-project.org/web/packages/ggdag/vignettes/intro-to-dags.html>

-[^2]: I strongly recommend the following Python package for drawing and working with DAGs; it’s the one I used in this post:  <https://github.com/ijmbarr/causalgraphicalmodels>
+<a name="myfootnote2">2</a>: I strongly recommend the following Python package for drawing and working with DAGs; it’s the one I used in this post:  <https://github.com/ijmbarr/causalgraphicalmodels>

-[^3]: Check out this book for a Bayesian approach to linear and logistic regression models: <https://www.amazon.com/dp/B09RW8BYQR/ref=cm_sw_em_r_mt_dp_EJDSGXMTW6J9Z2TTZASQ>
+<a name="myfootnote3">3</a>: Check out this book for a Bayesian approach to linear and logistic regression models: <https://www.amazon.com/dp/B09RW8BYQR/ref=cm_sw_em_r_mt_dp_EJDSGXMTW6J9Z2TTZASQ>

-[^4]: Check out this book for a deep dive into causal inference techniques: <https://mixtape.scunning.com>
+<a name="myfootnote4">4</a>: Check out this book for a deep dive into causal inference techniques: <https://mixtape.scunning.com>

-[^5]: Another resource for causal inference techniques: <https://theeffectbook.net>
+<a name="myfootnote5">5</a>: Another resource for causal inference techniques: <https://theeffectbook.net>

-[^6]: A more mathematical resource for causal inference techniques: <https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/>
+<a name="myfootnote6">6</a>: A more mathematical resource for causal inference techniques: <https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/>